-Enjoy a great winter holiday in Austria, skiing or snowboarding in one of the largest inter-linked ski resorts.
-You can enjoy winter walks on well-maintained footpaths, cross-country skiing in glorious sunshine or fun sports like snow-tubing, skidoo and snowshoe trekking.
-Mayrhofen has 204km of stunning piste for you to explore on your winter getaway.
+Mayrhofen ski resort is one of the largest interlinked ski resorts.
+You can enjoy winter walks on well-maintained footpaths, cross-country skiing in glorious sunshine or fun sports including snow-tubing, skidoo and snowshoe trekking.
+Mayrhofen ski resort has 204km of stunning piste for you to explore on your winter ski getaway.

 Resort Altitude: 630m